This website contains images of people who have passed away.

 Treaty Authority establishment

-On 7 June 2022, the Treaty Authority and Other Treaty Elements Bill 2022 (Treaty Authority Bill) was introduced in the Victorian Parliament following a historic agreement reached between the Government and the First Peoples’ Assembly of Victoria (First Peoples’ Assembly).
+The Treaty Authority and Other Treaty Elements Act 2022 (Treaty Authority Act) was enacted by the Victorian Parliament on 23 August 2022, following a historic agreement reached between the Government and the First Peoples’ Assembly of Victoria (First Peoples’ Assembly).

-The Bill allows for the establishment of the Treaty Authority as an ‘independent umpire’ to oversee negotiations between the Government and Aboriginal Victorians to ensure a fair treaty process that can realise positive outcomes for all Victorians.
+The Act allows for the creation of the Treaty Authority as an ‘independent umpire’ to oversee negotiations between the Government and First Peoples in Victoria.
+The Treaty Authority’s role will ensure a fair treaty process that can realise positive outcomes for all Victorians.

 Treaty Authority Agreement